Introducing Glove80 with Cherry Blossom Silent Linear Switches

 If you have access to mechanical keyboards, we suggest you try some with tactile switches and linear switches to better understand how they feel.

-If not, these few questions may help.
+If not, these questions may help:

-Do you need a low force key switch?
+Do you need a low-force key switch?

-If yes, Pro Red 35gf linear is the lightest switch we have available pre-soldered for Glove80.
-If you need an even lighter switch, please consider soldering your own Choc v1 Pink or similar with the "switches-not-soldered" Glove80 variants.
+If yes, the Cherry Blossom 30gf silent linear and the Pro Red 35gf linear are the lightest switches we have available pre-soldered for Glove80.
+If you need an even lighter switch, you can solder your own Glove80 using 20gf Choc v1 Pink switches or similar on the "switches-not-soldered" Glove80 variants.

 Search